 - Curtail non-essential work at the workplace.

-Once it is deemed workers can work from home, employers needs to consider health and safety responsibilities when working from home.
+Once it is deemed workers can work from home, employers need to consider health and safety responsibilities when working from home.

 To support this practice, WorkSafe Saskatchewan suggests the following guidelines for employer and worker responsibilities, to ensure their workspace is healthy and safe.

 Employers should ensure their health and safety policy includes provisions for working from home and that each party understands their role, duties and responsibilities.

 The policy should require employees to conduct an assessment of their workplace and report any hazards to their manager.
 An example of some other factors to consider in this policy include: